skip to content

 Seminars & classes

 For the core paper, small-group discussion classes are offered in Michaelmas Term.
-Some optional papers may also have student-led seminars based on group presentations.

 The CDS offers a Development Studies Seminar Series, where guest speakers give academic talks to members of the Centre.
 MPhil students are actively encouraged to attend this series, as it supplements topics discussed throughout the programme.